Fort Belvedere, Surrey: Galen and Hilary Weston

 Fort Belvedere's tower flying the Canadian flag in January 2014.

-From the early 1980s, the lease on Fort Belvedere has been held by the late Canadian billionaire retail magnate Galen Weston and his wife, Hilary.
+From the early 1980s, the lease on Fort Belvedere has been held by the Canadian billionaire retail magnate Galen Weston and his wife, Hilary.
 It continues to be occupied by his family.
 The Westons carried out extensive works on the fort, constructing a polo stud and doubling the size of the lake in the grounds.
 Galen Weston died in 2021 and Hilary Weston died in 2025.

-The Westons had a close relationship with the British royal family; they were often guests of Queen Elizabeth The Queen Mother at the nearby Royal Lodge, and have hosted Queen Elizabeth II at the fort.
+The Westons had a close relationship with the British royal family; they were often guests of Queen Elizabeth The Queen Mother at the nearby Royal Lodge, and hosted Queen Elizabeth II at the fort.
 King Charles III played polo with Galen Weston and stables his polo ponies at Fort Belvedere, and the nearby Coworth Park Polo Club in Sunningdale is the base for Weston's polo team, the Maple Leafs.

 The Crown Estate retains ownership of the freehold, as the property is still part of the Great Park.